GeoWebCache/geowebcache/documentation/en/user/source/production/index.rst

 From the page that lists the demos there is a link for seeding each layer.
 Seeding and truncating layers with parameter filters is currently not supported, except for the default values.

-There is also a RESTful interface for seeding: http://geowebcache.org/trac/wiki/GWC_seeder
+There is also a "RESTful interface", which admittedly is not RESTful at all, for seeding: http://geowebcache.org/trac/wiki/GWC_seeder

 Resource Allocation
 -------------------